Thursday, July 21, 2016

 10:30 a.m.
 CT Imaging Procedures Part I

 3:15 p.m.
 Physics and Instrumentation Part II

-Complete the CT Registry Review form and submit it with your payment as indicated on the form.
+Complete the Registration Form and submit it with your payment as indicated.

 Early Registration (on or before July 7, 2016) $125.00